 Network Switches such as HP Aruba JL558 vary in size.
 Their sizes depend on how many gadgets you need to attach in a specific area and the type of network bandwidth/speed needed for those devices.
 If you are looking to buy a network switch for a small office or home, then a 4 or 8-port switch will be sufficient.
 But in case of a large office usage, you will see switches up to 128 ports.

 These switches provide more features and functionality for computer users and IT professionals.
 Moreover, n2024p – Dell PowerConnect managed switch is the most demanded and likely seen in enterprise or business settings.
 One of the reasons for their popularity is that these kinds of switches have CLI (Command-Line Interfaces) to configure them, as well as they support SNMP (Simple Network Management Protocol) agents that offer information regarding troubleshooting network issues.
+As well as they support SNMP (Simple Network Management Protocol) agents that offer information regarding troubleshooting network maps issues.

 The security is enhanced, keeping safe all types of traffic that they handle, and features like IP routing and virtual LANs make them desired for every IT professional.
 In comparison to unmanaged switches, these can cost you a bit more due to their advancement and reliability.